LockedOn/graph-router/README.md

 ### Multiple Roots

-The graph description can have multiple roots, however the query can only access one at a time.
+The graph description can have multiple roots, however the query can only access one.

 ```clojure
 (defn generate-data